Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

 In Kentucky, a real medical cannabis evaluation requires a licensed, Kentucky-credentialed physician, not a disconnected phone number and not a doctor working out of another state.

-🚩 Red Flag: Any clinic offering instant approvals, same-day cards, or promising to “issue” a marijuana card via telehealth
+Red Flag: Any clinic offering instant approvals, same-day cards, or promising to “issue” a marijuana card without a proper medical evaluation.

 Think you’ve encountered a fake clinic?